KrishMistry18/ChessAnalyzer/README.md

 # ♟️ ChessAnalyzer – Web Chess Analysis Suite
 A modern, browser-based chess analysis platform powered by Stockfish with a slick Next.js UI.
 Load games, analyze positions, classify moves, and review insights – all locally and fast.

-> Personal project: This repository is maintained solely by its author.
-External contributions, issues, and pull requests are not accepted.

 ---

 ## ✨ Key Features